JasonBaier/ci3-fire-starter/README.md

 ##INSTALLATION

-* Create a new database and import the included sql file
+* Create a new database and import the included sql file from the /assets folder
     + default administrator username/password is admin/admin
 * Modify the application/config/config.php
     + line 251: set your log threshold - I usually set it to 1 for production environments